VisualizeUs was initially developed by Victor Espigares, a Spanish software engineer turned into entrepreneur, who loves photography and design.

 Victor loves to create meaningful stuff from the ground up, specially the creative process attached to it.
 He's a well rounded one man orchestra and also loves helping people to create and express their own project ideas on Internet.
 On VisualizeUs he's in charge of the user experience and interface, design, general strategy and vision.

 In his free time Victor loves to practice filipino martial arts, to ski in the snowy mountains of the south of Spain, to climb any rock he can and to work out to stay fit.
-He loves to read a good book under the morning sun in his terrace, and live life adventures with his wife.
+He loves to read a good book under the morning sun in his terrace, and live life adventures with his wife and baby boy.

 Antonio Jerez officially joined VisualizeUs in 2010.
 He and Victor studied together and are friends since college times.
 Antonio has been present on the life of VisualizeUs since the day of its birth, helping and supporting Victor on the side, and when he joined officially VisualizeUs was a very natural step.